bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 ## Implementation

-The implementation of the portion of the project was made relatively easy with the use of swift.
+The implementation of the portion of the project was made relatively easy with the use of Swift.
-While this is my first time using the language and there of course a learning curve, the fact that it is strongly typed and compiled made for quick debugging.
+While this is my first time using the language and there is of course a learning curve, the fact that it is strongly typed and compiled made for quick debugging.

 The code is broken into three chunks: main, Node, and VectorClocks.

-The main file orchestrates the sample laid out above.
+The main file orchestrates the execution timeline shown in the Validation section.
 It creates nodes, triggers message sending and event occurances, and organizes the output of the program.

 The Node file's main purpose is to declare the Node class.